greenelab/onboarding/source/coding_and_software.rst

 **Composition of Pull Requests:**
 Each pull request may contain one or more changesets.
-In keeping with good source control practice, each changeset should contain *all* changes necessary for a particular fix or update.
+In keeping with good source control practice, each changeset or commit should contain *all* changes necessary for a particular fix or update.
 In addition, each pull request should relate to no more than one functional area in the code base you are updating.
 Keeping the pull request focused to one area makes it easier for your reviewers to provide thoughtful feedback.

 **Reviewing Pull Requests:**
 We expect that all lab members will participate in review of pull requests.
 If